Lunga, Firth of Lorn

 Lunga is one of the Slate Islands in the Firth of Lorn in Argyll and Bute, Scotland.
 The "Grey Dog" tidal race, which runs in the sea channel to the south, reaches 8 kn in full flood.
 The name "Lunga" is derived from the Old Norse for "isle of the longships', but almost all other place names are Gaelic in origin.

 The population was never substantial and today the main activity is an adventure centre on the northern headland of Rubha Fiola.
 The surrounding seas are fished for prawns and scallops and there is a salmon farm off the south eastern shores.
 The Special Area of Conservation of which the island is part hosts a growing number of outdoor leisure pursuits.

+Lunga is a complex island made of several separate parts that are connected at low tides but which "disintegrate" at higher states of the tidal cycle.
+The largest of these outliers are Fiola Meadhonach and Rubha Fiola (also known as North and South Fullah), Eilean Iosal and Fiola an Droma.

 Geography

 Lunga is 2 km west of Luing and just north of Scarba.
 The nearest town is Oban, some 16 km to the north.
 The channel to the south, Bealach a' Choin Ghlais (pass of the grey dog), is only 200 m wide and is scoured by the notorious "Grey Dog" tidal race which reaches 8 kn when in full flood.
 According to an 1845 description: